Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Desingularization in other categories

 \subsubsection{Categories}

-Let $\gtC'$ be any of the following categories: locally noetherian qe schemes over $\bfQ$, locally noetherian qe stacks over $\bfQ$, locally noetherian qe formal schemes over $\bfQ$, complex analytic spaces, Berkovich analytic $k$-spaces or rigid spaces over $k$ for a complete non-Archimedean field $k$ of characteristic zero.
-Given $\gtC'$ we define its subcategories $\gtC$ and $\gtC_\reg$ as earlier.
+Let $\ogtC'$ be any of the following categories: locally noetherian qe schemes over $\bfQ$, locally noetherian qe stacks over $\bfQ$, locally noetherian qe formal schemes over $\bfQ$, complex analytic spaces, Berkovich $k$-analytic spaces or rigid spaces over $k$ for a complete non-Archimedean field $k$ of characteristic zero.
+As earlier, let $\ogtC$ be the full subcategory of $\ogtC'$ whose objects have nowhere dense non-reduced locus and let $\ogtC_\reg$ be obtained from $\ogtC$ by removing all non-regular morphisms.